w6113/website_2022/projects.md

 3. Interpretability of JoinBoost:
 Explainable boosting machines (EBMs) are popular when human understanding of the machine learning model is necessary.
 It is worth studying the methods used in EBMs and implementing their integration into JoinBoost.

-### Fast Lineage in Fast Analytical DBMSes
+#### Fast Lineage in Fast Analytical DBMSes
 SmokedDuck uses a program analysis framework to analyze data intensive programs and recommend instrumentation points in the code that are sufficient to reconstruct tuple-level lineage.
+These reduce the run-time overhead of capturing lineage from >1000x to ~5%, making lineage practical for real applications.
+If interested, contact Haneen at ham2156@columbia.edu

-* Help integrate the analysis framework with LLVM to automatically analyze programs
+1. Help integrate the analysis framework with LLVM to automatically analyze programs
-* Apply the techniques to another vectorized data system such as [DataFusion](https://docs.rs/datafusion/latest/datafusion/) or [Monetdb](https://en.wikipedia.org/wiki/MonetDB) or [Velox](https://github.com/facebookincubator/velox).
+2. Apply the techniques to another vectorized data system such as [DataFusion](https://docs.rs/datafusion/latest/datafusion/) or [Monetdb](https://en.wikipedia.org/wiki/MonetDB) or [Velox](https://github.com/facebookincubator/velox).
-* Evaluate the trade-off and synergies between [logical query rewrites](https://ieeexplore.ieee.org/abstract/document/4812401/) for provenance and physical instrumentation in streaming dataflow systems like [differential dataflow](https://timelydataflow.github.io/differential-dataflow/)/[materialized](https://materialized.io).
+3. Evaluate the trade-off and synergies between [logical query rewrites](https://ieeexplore.ieee.org/abstract/document/4812401/) for provenance and physical instrumentation in streaming dataflow systems like [differential dataflow](https://timelydataflow.github.io/differential-dataflow/)/[materialized](https://materialized.io).
 You can get pretty far by simply performing logical rewrites of the dataflow operators without modifying the implementation of the dataflow system.